giavinh79/Plop/README.md

 Database Initialization (Adonis CLI required) - 'cd to ./server' and then run 'adonis seed'.
 You will now be able to login as a user called 'tester@gmail.com' with password 'test'.
 A room will be setup for this user with some imported issues.
 You must have already done 'adonis migration:run' successfully.

-Databases - mySQL or postgreSQL has been used and tested
+Databases - mySQL or postgreSQL has been used and tested (for development purposes, a mySQL remote database can be setup via http://remotemysql.com and a postgresQL database can be hosted locally http://www.postgresqltutorial.com/install-postgresql/)

 ## Practices